-Source: Puma Investments.
+Source: Puma Investments, December 2018.
 Past performance is not a guide to the future.
 All performance data is quoted net of management and dealing fees, and applies to the Investment Director’s portfolio.
-Small variations in performance may apply as each individual investor has their own discrete portfolio of assets. * Performance data for the full five years is not available as the portfolio launched in July 2014
+Small variations in performance may apply as each individual investor has their own discrete portfolio of assets.

-Investors will each hold a portfolio of around 20 shares.
+Investors will each hold a portfolio of around 20-25 shares.
+This is a relatively concentrated portfolio when compared with its peers.
 Each portfolio aims to closely mirror the investment director’s own portfolio.

 The portfolio seeks to be fully invested in AIM shares, with only a small cash position (approximately 3-5%).
 The average position size is 3% to 6%, with no position greater than 10% of the portfolio.

-The portfolio avoids early-stage companies such as loss-making miners, biotechnology companies and high-growth concept stocks, as well as small and illiquid companies with a market cap under £50m.
+The portfolio avoids early-stage companies such as loss-making miners, biotechnology companies and high-growth concept stocks, as well as small companies with a market cap under £50 million.

 What kind of companies are in the portfolio?

 H&T Group is an example of a portfolio company that ticks all the right boxes, in Mr Waine’s view.
 It is the UK's leading pawnbroker, with good cash flow.
 It was founded in 1897 and has survived despite tough market conditions in recent years.
 Its main competitor was Albemarle & Bond until it folded.
 H&T operates in a niche, with a strong market position.
 It is cash generative and has a low valuation based on Puma’s internal valuation.
 The company listed on AIM in 2006.